 More information from the Social Security Administration is available at: http://www.ssa.gov/pubs/EN-05-10181.pdf.

 F-1 students can transfer out of UIU at any time.
 However, in order to transfer the F-1 student must be accepted by another school for a program that will begin within 5 months of the release of the SEVIS record, complete the UIU withdrawal form and complete the Transfer Out form.
-The transfer out form and a copy of the acceptance letter must be returned to the International Student Advisor.
-Once the transfer out form has been completed, the International Student Advisor will release the student's SEVIS record to the new school on the date specified by the student.
+The transfer out form and a copy of the acceptance letter must be returned to the Center for International Education.
+Once the transfer out form has been completed, the Center for International Education will release the student's SEVIS record to the new school on the date specified by the student.

 F-1 students have a 60-day grace period following the completion of their program.
 The grace period begins the day after the end date listed on the student's I-20.
 During the 60-day grace period, the student can apply for OPT, transfer to another school to begin a new program, or change their education (apply and be accepted for a new degree or program at the same school).
 Students cannot work on-campus or off-campus during the grace period unless the student has been approved for OPT, received the EAD, and reached the start date on the card.
 F-1 students can travel within the U.S. during the grace period.
 However, once a student leaves the U.S. during this period, F-1 status is automatically ended.